 I really like some of the Vox amps for sound, but those small beer vents on top of the cabinet are how the heat gets out of the cabinet.
 I'm not sure if any fresh air gets in through the bottom (?).
 Not good.

 Aspen Pitman's Tube Amp Book offers his perspective on many amps, has a variety of photos of many of the classics, and there's lots of schematics of Ampeg, Fender, Gibson, Vox, Marshall, and many other amps.
 These days there's that and much more on the web.

 So that's the background related to this project.
 Now's the time to figure out how big and heavy you want the amp to be.
 Should it have built in reverb or do you prefer pedals anyway, and want to keep the control panel simple?
 Do you want more than 30 watts, or will you just mic it with the PA system when that's not enough?
 Do you want an amp that doesn't damage your back when you bend over putting it in the back of your car?
 Do you need it to fit on a rather small stage?
 Do you want it to achieve that good overdrive distortion at reasonable sound levels?
 Building your own amp is not really cost effective anymore.
 It only makes sense if you really want the amp to be exactly how you want it to be.
 I'd recommend making a list of features you want your amp to have (like I did above), so over time as you think of different ways you'd want to use it, you'll get real clear on exactly what you want.
 Otherwise you might as well just go buy a used amp that you consider good enough.

-Since this amp is primarily about having the option of generating a really good sounding distortion, it's important to be educated on the various distortion mechanisms, so you can design for the kind of "distortion casserole" you want to have.
+Since this amp is largely about having the option of generating a really good sounding distortion, it's important to be educated on the various distortion mechanisms, so you can design for the kind of "distortion casserole" you want to have.